Inn Din massacre: Military investigation

 Through a Facebook post by Senior General Min Aung Hlaing, the Tatmadaw (armed forces) announced they would investigate reports of a mass grave in the village of Inn Din.
 On 10 January 2018, the military released their findings in the investigation through a second Facebook post by Min Aung Hlaing.
 The post stated that there was indeed a mass grave in Inn Din containing bodies of Rohingyas, but that no massacre took place and that those in the grave were "Bengali terrorists" that soldiers had detained in the village cemetery.
 According to the post, the Rohingyas in the grave were executed by security forces on 2 September 2017, after they were determined to be "Bengali terrorists".
 This was the first time the military acknowledged extrajudicial killings perpetrated by soldiers during their "clearance operations" in the region.

-A statement on behalf of the military was posted by Min Aung Hlaing to his Facebook page on 10 April 2018, announcing that seven soldiers had been convicted of murder for their participation in the executions and sentenced to ten years in prison with hard labour in a "remote area".
+A statement on behalf of the military was posted by Min Aung Hlaing on his Facebook page on 10 April 2018, announcing that seven soldiers had been convicted of murder for their participation in the executions and sentenced to ten years in prison with hard labour in a "remote area".
 However, they were all released from prison in November of that year.